DiegoFraR/swe3313Project/README.md

 Welcome to Team 4's Project Repository!
 This is the location of all artifacts, presentations, documentation, and source code for our SWE3313 Project.

-We will create an e-commerce website which uses Java and Grails, along with JSON to sell unique rocket-ships.
+We will create an e-commerce website which uses Java and Spring, along with JSON to sell unique rocket-ships.

 ## Meet Our Team
 * __[Diego's Resume](https://github.com/DiegoFraR/swe3313Project/blob/main/Project%20Plan/Team%20Resumes%20/Diego's%20Resume.md)__